-Keep on keeping on.
-Following years of working full-time in advertising, and toiling away at a full-length book, and enduring countless rejections of already-made pieces for lit journals, and magazine pitches, I finally got a break with Humber.
-This is a cool example of persistence because I wrote a lot of the pieces on my blog, in an email I was sending out to friends and family, and in notes on my computer, in what became this long 3500-word essay.
+Following years of working full-time in advertising, toiling away at a full-length book, enduring countless rejections of already-made pieces for lit journals, and dozens of failed magazine pitches, I finally got a break with Humber Lit Review.
+This 3500-word essay was written in pieces from my blog, in an email I was sending out to friends and family, and in notes on my computer.
+Persistence!

-Sometimes I think I change too fast and that’s why I have a hard time wrapping up the writing of a book.
-I was so hungry to find out what was “wrong” with me for many years as I struggled with deep attractions to people who were all wrong for me.
+I was so hungry to find out what was wrong with me for many years as I struggled with attractions to people who were all wrong for me.
 I couldn’t work it out!
-My friends were consistently frustrated with me for choosing impossible romances but my brain really really really wanted these men.
+My loved ones were consistently frustrated with me for choosing impossible romances but my brain really wanted those people.
 Until it didn’t.
-And that was very recently after being diagnosed with generalized anxiety and taking a leave from my job.
-I finally got to witness how my brain would ‘park’ on certain people or subjects (or substances) as a way to mitigate the flood of anxiety in my body.
-Now I’m working on the anxiety directly and it’s good.
+Books, therapy, self-excavating, work work work, and I finally got to witness how my brain ‘parked’ on certain people or subjects (or substances) as a way to mitigate anxiety.
+It was a long, hard road.
+But I feel more free every day.

 Women in Clothes